 3 The Criminal Property Confiscation (Consequential Provisions) Act 2000 s.
 12(3) reads as follows:

-“

 (3) Despite the amendment effected by subsection (1), the Director of Public Prosecutions Act 1991 as in force before the commencement of this Act continues to apply in relation to the administration of the Crimes (Confiscation of Profits) Act 1988 to the extent that the operation of the latter Act is continued by this Act.

-”.

 4 The Courts Legislation Amendment and Repeal Act 2004 Sch.
 1 cl.
 46 (amendment to s.
 11(2)) was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
 77(7).

-5 On the date at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+5 On the date at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 39(2) had not come into operation.
 It reads as follows:

-“

 (2) Clause 3 of Schedule 1 to the Director of Public Prosecutions Act 1991 is amended as follows: